aidenybai/million/README.md

 This repo is a "mono-repo" with modules.
 Million ships as one NPM package, but has first class modules for more complex, but important extensions.
 Each module has its own folder in the `/packages` directory.

+You can also track our progress through our [Roadmap](https://github.com/users/aidenybai/projects/5/views/1?layout=roadmap).

 | Module                                                                               | Description                                          |
 | ------------------------------------------------------------------------------------ | ---------------------------------------------------- |
 | [`million`](https://github.com/aidenybai/million/tree/main/packages/million)         | The main Virtual DOM with all of Million's core.     |